nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User chooses to add a contact.
 2. User provides the contact's details.
-3. CONNECTIONS create a contact for that contact's details
+3. CONNECTIONS create a contact entry for that contact's details

     Use case ends.